nadavpeled/automudo/README.md

 ## Running automudo
 - Download and install Python 3 (automudo does not support Python 2)
 - Download automudo
-- Copy config.py.sample to config.py and edit it
+- Copy config-sample.yaml to config.yaml and edit config.yaml
 - Run automudo using `python3 -m scripts.automudo`
 - If you wish, you can install automudo using the provided setup.py